How to Turn Your PC Into a Game Console

 While these are all good options for wireless game streaming, you may find that the best results are afforded with a good quality HDMI cable.

 So forget about the Xbox One, PS4, and the forthcoming Nintendo Switch.
 PC gaming is where it’s at.
+And you can still play games with your Xbox and PS4-owning friends with these great cross-play games.
 We’ve already seen 2016 as the year in which PC gaming overtook consoles, and with Windows, Linux and Mac all seeing increasing support from developers and distribution services, this shows no sign of slowing down.

 Image Credit: scyther5 via Shutterstock.com